Blackfell/blackfell.github.io/_posts/2019-10-20-Mr-Robot-Walkthrough.md

 # Fin

 It's over, well done!
 If this was your first CTF, I hope you enjoyed it as much as I did; keep on going and hack some moar!

+Keep an eye out for future walkthroughs, I'll see you there.